• Menu

 Marinating beef in a marinade of slightly acid ingredients both tenderizes and adds flavour to meat.
 This can be really handy for a cut of meat that’s lean (such as sirloin) or a steak that’s tough, such as flank steak.

-Ingredients for making grilled steak with a fresh salsa
+Ingredients for making grilled steak marinade and a fresh salsa on a wooden board.

-Grilled Steak Marinade – The Best Beer to Use
+The Best Beer to Use for Steak Marinade

 When choosing a beer for your beef marinade you want to look for a beer that has a medium amount of hops flavour, the ingredient that adds spice to beer.
 The alpha acids from hops also add bitterness to beer.